Best Horror Movies Streaming Legally For Free [April 2017]

 Like Crackle, Shout Factory TV offers a variety of films, series, and some original programming as well.
 They also have a nice list of horror movies that fans are sure to enjoy revisiting.
 What makes Shout Factory TV unique is that they offer more than one version for some of their movies (offering a second version with audio commentary).
 In addition to the movies listed below, the site also has a great collection of films from Elvira’s Movie Macabre and Mystery Science Theater 3000.

-- Day of the Deadw/Commentary: George A. Romero fans will enjoy revisiting this third installment to his Dead series, while listening to audio commentary from Tom Salvini (special make-up effects), Lori Cardille (actress), and Romero himself.
+- Day of the Deadw/Commentary: George A. Romero fans will enjoy revisiting this third installment to his Dead series while listening to audio commentary from Tom Salvini (special make-up effects), Lori Cardille (actress), and Romero himself.

-- Night of the Demons w/Commentary: This hidden gem from the late ’80s is often regarded as one of the funniest, and gross, horror movies from the decade.
+- Night of the Demons w/Commentary: This hidden gem from the late ’80s is often regarded as one of the funniest and gross horror movies from the decade.
 The audio commentary from the filmmakers adds to a delightful trip down nostalgia lane.

-- Sleepaway Camp: Shout Factory TV is tapped into B-horror movies and cult classics from yesteryear, and nothing screams b-movie greatness like Sleepaway Camp.
+- Sleepaway Camp: Shout Factory TV has tapped into B-horror movies and cult classics from yesteryear, and nothing screams b-movie greatness like Sleepaway Camp.
 With a score of over 80 percent on Rotten Tomatoes, the film is regarded as one of the most popular horror movies from the early ’80s.

-John Carpenter’s career in filmmaking is paralleled by only a few.
+- Body Bags w/Commentary: John Carpenter’s career in filmmaking is paralleled by only a few.
 With numerous hit movies spreading across a wide variety of genres—like Star Man, Escape from New York, and Big Trouble in Little China—he has cemented his name in cinematic history.
 But it was horror that launched him into fame.

 His first huge hit, Halloween, put him on the map and changed horror movies forever.
 And Carpenter’s horror hits continued to roll in through the decades: The Thing, The Fog, The Prince of Darkness, In the Mouth of Madness, Christine, and numerous others including the 1993 anthology, Body Bags.